aaxxiiss/simple-class-based-shipping-WC/readme.md

-# Sebastian Custom Shipping method for WooCommerce
+# Simple Class Based Shipping method for WooCommerce

-## What is it and why?
+## What is it and why would I need it?

-Sebastian Custom Shipping adds new shipping method that is strictly dependent on shipping classes defined in WooCommerce.
-This feature is not available with standard WooCommerc shipping methods.

-As an example, shop admin can define shipping class for "letter size items" and wishes to have shipping method that is available for orders that contain only items that can fit in letter.
-With Sebastian Custom Shipping this can be achieved.
+Simple Class Based Shipping (SCBS) is WooCommerce shipping method that enables custom shipping option for products in chosen shipping class.

+As an example, web shop owner might have several shipping methods depending on what sized products are ordered.
+There could be need for smaller shipping fee for items that can fit inside envelope.
+This shipping option should be available only when client's shopping cart include items that meet this criteria.

+SCBS is supporting WooCommerce Shipping zones and instances of it can be defined for different zones and/or for different shipping classes.

 ## To do list for 1.0